hamzacyberpatcher/sf-snake/README.md

 ![play mode](./screenshots/screenshot3.png)

 <h1>How to Play</h1>
-<p>Simple just use the arrows or WASD keys to move the snake, press ESCAPE key to pause the game at any moment.</p>
+<p>Simple, just use the arrows or WASD keys to move the snake, press ESCAPE key to pause the game at any moment.</p>